sermons/fragrant/slides/index.md

 >>>
 + 89% of US adults believe in "God or a universal spirit"
-  + (but only 63% with certainty)
+  + (63% certain)
 + Thirst for spiritual fulfillment
 + Desire to be pious
-+ But God is unknown, vague, abstract
++ But God unknown, vague, abstract
-  + Fill void with many other pursuits
+  + Fill void w/other pursuits
-+ cf H.S. ahead of us in community
++ H.S. ahead of us in community

 ---